Chris-Cantwell/CrimsonCampaignCS50/README.md

 ## Step 4: View Progress

-The "View Data" tab allows for users to see various pie charts tracking their progress against the number of voters they haven't contacted based on estimates of total populations in different dorms and houses.
+The "View Progress" tab allows for users to see various pie charts tracking their progress against the number of voters they haven't contacted based on estimates of total populations in different dorms and houses.
 Unfortunately, access to lists of eligible voters are not available for different causes,